nanos/FediFetcher/README.md

 When using a cronjob, we are using file based locking to avoid multiple overlapping executions of the script.
 The timeout period for the lock can be configured using `--lock-hours`.

 If you are running FediFetcher locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.

+*Note:* if you wish to run FediFetcher using Windows Task Scheduler, you can rename the script to the `.pyw` extension instead of `.py`, and it will run silently, without opening a console window.

 ### 2.3) Run FediFetcher from a container